-Claire loves working with children and adults of all ages who applies her knowledge and love for what she does into every therapy session.
-She is proficient in assessment and treatment of a range of speech and language challenges, and is able to work with individuals who have neuropsychological disorders, mental health challenges and developmental delays.
+Claire particularly loves working with the early childhood population and applies her knowledge and love for what she does into every therapy session.
+She is proficient in assessment and treatment of a range of speech and language challenges, and is able to work with individuals who have developmental delays and communication impairment.

-Claire conducts joint and group sessions alongside our occupational therapy team, as well as one-on-one therapy and can assist with the following:
+In addition to one-on-one therapy Claire can conduct joint sessions alongside our occupational therapy team and can assist with the following: